WhitakerLab/WhitakerLabProjectManagement/Maxine-Mackintosh/Weekly-Meetings.md

 * A really nice doctor who was asking about PhDs at the Turing
 * Someone getting bullied to hell at work so much they've quit, so just helping some with some of the HR issues when the startup is so small it doesnt have HR
+  * KW: URGH - thank you for doing that :disappointed:

 #### Who helped you this week?

 * IA-Z on forcing me to do wholesome track sessions at the Regent's Park track
+  * KW: NICE! :muscle:

 #### What did you achieve?

 * Ended up taking most of the week off to work for additional £££ - Still haven't been paid but this was 1.5 months stipend for a week's work so I kinda had to take it
+  * KW: Do what you gotta do.

 #### What did you struggle with?